Shanu998/MASSACHUSETTS-GENERAL-HOSPITAL-ANALYSIS/Massachusetts General Hospital Analysis Report.md

 * Date (Admission Dates, Report Date)
 * Categorical (Gender, Ethnicity, Encounter Type, Insurance)

+## **Project breakdown**
+1. **Understanding the Project brief**
+   - Define Problem Statement
+   - Identify key stakeholders
+   - Drafted healthcare business questions

+2. **Data Cleaning Process**
+   - Imported raw CSVs into SQL Server for data cleaning, standardization and validation

+3. **Data Analysis**
+   - SQL queries were used in answering the business questions

+4. **Data Visualization**
+   - Built Power BI dashboards
+   - Designed KPIs with conditional formatting
+   - Data storytelling structure

+5. **Imsights and Recommendations**
+   - Valid insights and actionable recommendation from the visualisation process

 ## **Importing the Dataset to SQL**

 The dataset was imported as a CSV file into Microsoft SQL Server.
-A duplicate copy was created commencement of data cleaning process.
+A duplicate copy was created before commencement of data cleaning process.

 ## **Preparation of the Dataset: Cleaning and Transforming**

+- **Creation of Database: Massachusettts_GH**
+- **Assigned Correct Data Types**
+- **Creation of Backup files**
+- **Renamed column headers to enhance readability and understanding**
+- **Identification of Null values**
+- **Identified and Removed Duplicates**
+- **Replaced Null values with Unknown and 0 appropriately**
+- **Creation of a new column within the patient table 'is_deceased' to flag either patient is alive or dead using 1 or 0**
+- **Creation of a new column 'Fullname' - Concenate First and Last name to Fullname**
+- **Standardized Gender, Marital status and encounter_class columns**
+- **Standardized Name column by removing the numerical values embedded in the text**